j9t/little-books/manuscript/html-css-frameworks.md

 Customization plays a special role here, for it is the secret weapon—and last line of defense—of the external framework developer.
 Offering framework customization options is the only way to get closer to tailoring for outside users, users whose projects we will never know.

-I decided against including a section about customization because it’s not a magic pill for external frameworks, and can stack the whole deck against the framework developer instead of the framework user.
+I decided against including a section about customization because it’s not a magic pill for external frameworks, and can, in terms of challenges, stack the deck against the framework developers.
 This is because the more customization options there are, the more complex the framework gets.
 Yet that’s still only talking framework development.
 The framework and all its customized subversions, as we’ll see shortly, still need to be tested, maintained, and optimized.

 ### Prototype